Blog>Cost Guides>National Pet Month: Creating the purrfect pet palace

 Make your dog the most pampered pet in town by fitting a dog shower.

-Dog showers have become a popular addition to utility rooms, mostly thanks to several Instagram influencers.
-They’re not only a nice feature for your furry friend but they make your life easier – have you ever tried carrying your dirty, soaked pup upstairs after a walk?
-It’s soggy work stopping them from shaking when they step in the front door and then carrying them upstairs to plop them into the bathtub.
+Dog showers aren't only a nice feature for your furry friend.
+They also make your life easier - have you ever tried carrying your dirty, soaked pup upstairs after a walk?

 A dog shower means you can keep the mud and muck contained in a single area.
 Minimal hassle to you and no more sharing your nice bath or shower with a muddy pooch.